WalletWasabi/WalletWasabi/README.md

 ![](https://i.imgur.com/kpjT9ZV.png)

-For step by step instructions of PGP verification and package instalation, see the [documentation](https://docs.wasabiwallet.io/using-wasabi/InstallPackage.html)
+For step by step instructions of PGP verification and package installation, see the [documentation](https://docs.wasabiwallet.io/using-wasabi/InstallPackage.html)

 # Build From Source Code